ietf-wg-cellar/flac-specification/flac.md

 - A frame header CRC (see (#frame-header-crc)) or frame footer CRC (see (#frame-footer)) does not validate.
 - One of the forbidden bit patterns described in (#tableforbiddenpatterns) above is used.

-# Format layout
+# Format layout overview

-Before the formal description of the stream, an overview of the layout of the FLAC format might be helpful.

 A FLAC bitstream consists of the `fLaC` (i.e., 0x664C6143) marker at the beginning of the stream, followed by a mandatory metadata block (called the STREAMINFO block), any number of other metadata blocks, and then the audio frames.

-FLAC supports up to 127 kinds of metadata blocks; currently, 7 kinds are defined in (#file-level-metadata).
+FLAC supports 127 kinds of metadata blocks; currently, 7 kinds are defined in (#file-level-metadata).

 The audio data is composed of one or more audio frames.
-Each frame consists of a frame header, which contains a sync code, information about the frame like the block size, sample rate, number of channels, et cetera, and an 8-bit CRC.
+Each frame consists of a frame header, which contains a sync code, information about the frame (like the block size, sample rate and number of channels), and an 8-bit CRC.
 The frame header also contains either the sample number of the first sample in the frame (for variable block size streams), or the frame number (for fixed block size streams).
 This allows for fast, sample-accurate seeking to be performed.
 Following the frame header are encoded subframes, one for each channel.
 The frame is then zero-padded to a byte boundary and finished with a frame footer containing a checksum for the frame.
 Each subframe has its own header that specifies how the subframe is encoded.

 In order to allow a decoder to start decoding at any place in the stream, each frame starts with a byte-aligned 15-bit sync code.
 However, since it is not guaranteed that the sync code does not appear elsewhere in the frame, the decoder can check that it synced correctly by parsing the rest of the frame header and validating the frame header CRC.

 Furthermore, to allow a decoder to start decoding at any place in the stream even without having received a streaminfo metadata block, each frame header contains some basic information about the stream.
-This information includes sample rate, bits per sample, number of channels, etc. Since the frame header is pure overhead, it has a direct effect on the compression ratio.
+This information includes sample rate, bits per sample, number of channels, etc. Since the frame header is overhead, it has a direct effect on the compression ratio.
 To keep the frame header as small as possible, FLAC uses lookup tables for the most commonly used values for frame properties.
 When a certain property has a value that is not covered by the lookup table, the decoder is directed to find the value of that property (for example, the sample rate) at the end of the frame header or in the streaminfo metadata block.
 If a frame header refers to the streaminfo metadata block, the file is not 'streamable', see (#streamable-subset) for details.
 By using lookup tables, the file is streamable and the frame header size small for the most common forms of audio data.

 Individual subframes (one for each channel) are coded separately within a frame, and appear serially in the stream.
 In other words, the encoded audio data is NOT channel-interleaved.
 This reduces decoder complexity at the cost of requiring larger decode buffers.
 Each subframe has its own header specifying the attributes of the subframe, like prediction method and order, residual coding parameters, etc. Each subframe header is followed by the encoded audio data for that channel.